JorelAli/dotfiles/vim.md

 ## 18th June 2019
 ### Vim sessions!
 To save a vim session (files opened, vim window splits etc) you can use `:mksession <sessionName>` to create a session.
 This stores the session in a file called `<sessionName>` (with whatever filetype you put at the end of it) in the current working directory.
 To load a session, you can use `:source <sessionName>` to load that session

+## 12th September 2019
+### Vim shared clipboards
+If you have multiple vim instances spread across multiple vim sessions, it's often difficult to copy and paste between them.
+This is easily handled using shared clipboards, which is done using the setting `set clipboard^=unnamed`.
+The significance of the `^=` operator is that it prepends it to the current existing setting.
+For example, if the setting is "blah", it will set it to "unnamed, blah".

+### Viewing current settings
+You can use the ? operator after the `:set` command to view a setting.
+For example, to view the current clipboard setting, you'd use `:set clipboard?`

+### Activating spell check
+When a squiggly line appears under a word in vim, you can put your cursor over it and enter `z=` to bring up the list of suggestions to replace it with.